petkorutesic/databases-slides/07-SQL.md

 Date
  - DATE (in the form YYYY-MM-DD)
  - TIME ( with 10 positions of in the form HH:MM:SS ex.
 '09:12:47' )
- - DATATIME (TIMESTAMP postgresql)  (year, month, day, hour, minute, second and second parts  ) '2019-12-12 09:12:47.242'
+ - DATETIME (TIMESTAMP postgresql)  (year, month, day, hour, minute, second and second parts  ) '2019-12-12 09:12:47.242'

 ---